 Education is important for everyone.
 It’s the key to unlocking a successful future and achieving our dreams.

-- Those in care often find it difficult to concentrate and work hard in school because of the other things that are going on in their lives.
+Due to disruption and / or circumstances children and young people in care may have missed periods of their education and sometimes, those in care often find it difficult to concentrate and work hard in school because things that are going on in their lives.

-It so important that there are people who understand some of the educational difficulties that children in care go through and are able to support you, your parents and carers, and your school to make the most of every opportunity to learn, make good progress and gain qualifications.
+Because of this we’ve ensured that there are people who understand some of the educational difficulties that you might go through and are able to support you, your parents and carers, and your school to help you have make great progress and have a smooth educational journey.

 Bromley Virtual School